GitDasher/LearningRDB/Lesson 2 - PostgreSQL (Mario)/lesson.md

     - VARCHAR(number) : Variable Characters (Character Varying) of length number
     - Serial : Not null integers serialised
     - NUMERIC(number, precision) : Number of digits is number with precision amount to the right of the decimal
+    - BOOLEAN : True or False
+    - TEXT : Used to store text of infinite length
   - Constraints
     - NOT NULL : Can't be empty
     -